richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 * prefer-number (Return a primitive, number if possible)
 * no-preference (JavaScript built-in types all implement this as prefer-number except Date which uses prefer-string).

-Such that when an object needs to be converted to a string, JavaScript converts the object to a primitive value and then converts that primitive to a String if necessary.
-And the Object to number conversion works similarly, the Object gets converted to a primitive and then a number if necessary.

-Now the `+` operator works for both `string` and `number` types, and the no-preference rule will be used. `==` also uses the no-preference algorithm.

-Now Objects will have both `valueOf` and `toString` methods.
-If the prefer-string algorithm is needed, `toString` will be called, or if it doesn't exist or returns an Object, `valueOf` will be called and if that is a primitive will use that value otherwise you'll encounter a TypeError.
+Objects will have both `valueOf` and `toString` methods.
+If the prefer-string algorithm is needed, `toString` will be called.
+If the result is a primitive which is a non-string, it will be converted to a string.
+Now if `toString` doesn't exist or if `toString` returns an object then `valueOf` will be called instead.
+And if that returns an object you'll encounter a TypeError otherwise the primitive returned is converted to a string.

-The prefer-number algorithm will work in a similar way, but will prefer `valueOf` over `toString`.
+The prefer-number algorithm will work in a similar way, but will try `valueOf` over `toString` to begin wtih.

 And the no-preference algorithm for built in JavaScript types will use `valueOf` over `toString` apart from the `Date` class.

+Now the addition `+` operator works for both `string` and `number` types, and the no-preference rule will be used. `==` also uses the no-preference algorithm.

 So what will happen if you do `now + 1` which is a `Date + number`?
 The no-preference rule will be used and in this case, the Date will be converted to a string and concatenated with 1.